 - Includes lean meats, poultry, fish, beans, eggs, and nuts

 - Is low in saturated fats, trans fats, cholesterol, salt, and added sugar

-Among many weight loss plans available, the ones that generally result in a balanced diet include the Weight Watchers plan, the South Beach Diet, and the American Heart Association No Fad Diet.
-Beware of diets that promise quick, substantial weight loss; they often don't contain enough of the nutrients your body needs to stay healthy, and you're more likely to go off the diet and engage in binge eating, gaining the weight back.
-Weight loss of about 1 - 2 pounds per week is considered safe and sustainable.
+Beware of diets that promise quick, substantial weight loss; they often do not contain enough of the nutrients your body needs to stay healthy, and you are more likely to go off the diet and binge eat and gain the weight back.
+Weight loss of about 1 to 2 pounds per week is considered safe and sustainable.
 Before trying any diet, it is important to consult a health care practitioner to determine which plan is right for you.

 Nutrition and Supplements